 Jay Dahlin is an experienced trial attorney who has successfully handled numerous financial and custodial cases throughout northern Illinois’ domestic relations courts.
-On several occasions, Jay has received trial verdicts in favor of small business owners and executives, as well as successfully securing custody for both fathers and mothers.
+On several occasions, Jay has received trial verdicts in favor of business owners and executives, as well as successfully securing custody for both fathers and mothers.

 Some of Jay's notable verdicts include:

 - IRMO D.H. vs. V.V.
 Secured trial verdict for book valuation of eCigarette start-up company.

 - IRMO M.C. vs. J.C.
 Won sole custody for full time working father over stay-at-home mother.